john-bauer/vue-charts/README.md

 ## Contribution & Use
 If you have any suggestions, spot a defect, or see improvements that can be made, I'm all ears.
 Open up a PR or create an issue and we'll work together on making this better.

-Remember that the example production environment is available to everyone, and intended to serve as a resource for getting started I'll occasionally re-seed the database but please use it respectfully and avoid massive request volume.

 License is MIT.
 Feel free to use this source code in your own projects.